Black History Month 2025: Past, Present and Future – a practical plan for your school

 • Marcus Rashford - footballer and advocate for child food security.

-Activity: poster series or short video profiles created by pupils – “Why this person inspires me”.
+Class activity: a poster series or short video profiles created by pupils - "Why this person inspires me" - pinned to a classroom or corridor notice board for the whole school to see.

-Ask pupils to imagine and research who will shape the next decade – and to see themselves in that future:
+Ask pupils to imagine who will shape the next decade, and to see themselves in that future:

 • Black scientists tackling climate or health challenges.